ChatTriggers/ctjs/docs/MIGRATION.md

   - `renderEntity` no longer takes the entity's position as an argument.
 Instead, call `Entity.getPos()`
   - `spawnParticle` no longer passes in the particle type (which no longer exists in the MC codebase).
 Instead, the class can be access from the particle wrapper's underlying MC type
   - `renderOverlay` no longer passes in the event, as it was unused previously
+  - Removed all Trigger classes from the global namespace
+  - Removed `CancellableEvent` from the global scope
 - The `/ct` command
   - Removed `/ct copy`.
 Replace this with `Client.copy(text: String)`
   - Removed the following aliases: